To self-refer to MoE contact:

-We are all qualified speech-language therapists with varying degrees of experience.
+We are all qualified speech-language therapists with a variety of years and experience behind us.
 However, the service models between public and private are vastly different and cannot be compared.
 The MoE Speech Therapist works primarily in a consultative role to educate families and staff how to best help children themselves.
 The Ministry therapists' primary role is to guide teachers and family members.
 "Teach me to do it myself" comes to mind.

-In my view, the terms of the MoE service are not always transparent or clearly defined for parents from the start.
 Parents believe they will receive the equivalent of a private practice service ... for free.
-This is not within the MoE consultative model framework and families seeking 1:1 therapy should be encouraged to work with a speech therapist in private practice ... as well as accepting support from the Ministry of Education.
+This is not within the MoE consultative model framework.
+Families seeking 1:1 therapy are encouraged to work with a speech therapist in private practice ...
+AND accept support from the Ministry of Education.

 Kind regards, Julia Schaefer, SLT